 All around NYC you can hear music in the air.
 In fact, some might argue we have some of the best streetside performances ever seen, whether in the subway system, in Central Park, or buried deep in one of the city’s boroughs.

 We’ve answered these questions and more for when you’re thinking of taking your music to the streets.
-If you’re thinking of busking, comment below about where you’ll be!
+If you’re thinking of busking in NYC, comment below about where you’ll be!

 In NYC, permits are required for a few types of performances.
 You can check out the entire legal guide here.
 Here are the highlights of these municipal laws:

 - If you need a sound device (amps, speakers, stereo, etc.) you will need a permit